-The Colonial Williamsburg Foundation– EXARC Fellowship is intended to advance the research and scholarship of archaeological Open-air museums through a partnership between EXARC, the international organization of Archaeological Open-Air Museums (AOAM) and Experimental Archaeology, and the Colonial Williamsburg, America's largest outdoor living history museum.
+The Colonial Williamsburg Foundation– EXARC Fellowship is intended to advance the investigation and interpretation of archaeological and experimental archaeological heritage by supporting research and scholarship through a partnership between EXARC, the international organization of Archaeological Open-Air Museums (AOAM) and Experimental Archaeology, and the Colonial Williamsburg Foundation.

-To apply please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to firstname.lastname@example.org
+To apply for either fellowship, please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to firstname.lastname@example.org

 The document should include: